owncloud-archive/documentation/user_manual/web_guide/index.rst

 #.
-The search box allows the user to search and the user name pull-down can bring the user to the Personal page for personal configurations as well as log the user out.
+The search box allows the user to search and the user name pull^down can bring the user to the Personal page for personal configurations as well as log the user out.